 Most of these walks last 1.5 to 2 hours.
-Some tour descriptions give suggestions for other sites to visit with your guide or on your own at the end of the tour.
+Some tour descriptions give suggestions for other sites to visit with me at no extra cost or on your own at the end of the tour.

 Royal London This walk visits the places where our kings and queens have lived, the Palace of Westminster, Whitehall Palace, St James and Buckingham Palace and tells the story of their lives and their reigns while at the same time passing some of London’s best known sites such as Westminster Abbey, Downing Street, Horseguards.
 If you are new to London or are interested in knowing more about the monarchy through the ages this tour is ideal.